senx/warp10-module-template/HOWTO.md

 ## Deploying the plugin

-The jar file of the plugin must be avalable in the classpath of the Warp 10™ instance, typically by placing it in the `lib` directory of the Warp 10™ installation.
+The jar file of the plugin must be available in the classpath of the Warp 10™ instance, typically by placing it in the `lib` directory of the Warp 10™ installation.
 We recommend you use the über jar as you do not have to worry about copying the dependencies jar files as they are already included.

 The plugin must then be declared in the configuration file of the Warp 10™ instance using the following syntax: